L-Goncalves/dev-notes-and-projects/AWS/Security and Compliance/SharedResponsibilityModel.md

 * AWS is Responsible for the security of the components that make up the AWS Cloud!

-* AWS is responsabilty for physical security of data centers hosting in the AWS Cloud
+* AWS is responsibilty for physical security of data centers hosting in the AWS Cloud
 * Security of hardware, software, networking, and so on that run the cloud computing services

 BUT